5.3 Main program of Deno

 • Run the subcommand asynchronously (notice the await at the end)

 Drawing a parallel between Rust's futures and JavaScript's promises can provide a clearer understanding of their roles in asynchronous programming.
 In the Rust programming language, futures operate similarly to promises in JavaScript.
 Just as promises represent values that may not be available immediately but will be fulfilled at some point, Rust futures encapsulate computations that will be completed in the future.
-These futures serve as powerful tools for handling asynchronous tasks, making them a cornerstone of writing efficient and responsive code.
+These futures serve as powerful tools for handling asynchronous tasks, making them a important in writing efficient and responsive code.

 Flags